There’s never enough room in a small house.

 Conclusions?
 For our sound upgrade, the options I narrowed down to are these:

-A.) El Expensivo hook-up: Sonos Playbar with Subwoofer: $1,398 (on Amazon)
+A.) El Expensive hook-up: Sonos Playbar with Sub-woofer: $1,398 (on Amazon)

-B.) Less pricey hook-up: Yamaha YAS-270BL (soundbar and subwoofer package): $300 (also on Amazon)
+B.) Less pricey hook-up: Yamaha YAS-270BL (sound bar and sub-woofer package): $300 (also on Amazon)

 Why the BEEF would I even consider option A??
-It’s $1,100 MORE than option B. There’s really just a couple of reasons, but neither of them probably sings to me enough to pull the trigger.
+It’s $1,100 MORE than option B. There are just a couple of reasons, but neither of them probably sings to me enough to pull the trigger.

 And you figure, “Heck.
 We have a small house.
-Our 1,500 square foot of living space doesn’t need sound THAT big.”
+Our 1,500 square foot of living space doesn’t need to sound THAT big.”

 Oh yeah.
 We need a big screen.
 I mean, we want a big screen.
 Fine.
 I want a big screen.

-Thankfully, there is a lower-end of the size spectrum that works.
+Thankfully, there is a lower end of the size spectrum that works.
 A 65″ screen will fill enough of your field of vision while sitting 9′ away.

 STILL.
 That’s big.
 Tremendous even.
 I’ve sat in front of my in-laws’ 60″ behemoth and almost got nauseous.
 (They left the default high-color motion settings on, so it looked like Sheldon and Howard were about to pop out onto the coffee table.)